• WORK

 photographer: g. caceres

-The house is organized vertically in three levels and horizontally in a right angle.
+The house is organized vertically in three levels and horizontally at a right angle.
 The vertical organization responds to the program, while the horizontal organization reacts to context and orientation.

 T HOUSE